 Track TV search results using the auto-scrolling transcript.
-Click on any word to skip to that point or hop to the next keyword mention using the arrows.
+Skip to the next point of mention by clicking any word or the arrows.
+Use the search tab to find more.

 Create high-quality clips from the Web Player controls or from the transcript by selecting a text block.
 There are no limits on how many clips you can make.

 Clips can be shared or downloaded from SnapStream's cloud or added to a TV playlist.
 With social TV integration, upload clips to YouTube or share to Twitter.

 SmartChapters segment the Web Player's timeline into programs and commercials, making it easy to skip to the content most critical to your TV monitoring operation.

 When you play any TV search result, SnapStream takes you directly to the point of mention.
 Click on a keyword in the transcript to jump to that point.
 Skip to the next keyword instance directly.

 The Actions tab provides an easy, direct way to process the TV content currently in view.
 The options are to ShowSqueeze, SmartChapter or Run a Workflow.